alix-tz/escriptorium-documentation/docs/collaborate.md

 - Creating a team,
 - Leaving a team,
 - Adding or removing members from a team,
-- Transfering ownership to another member.
+- Transferring ownership to another member.

 Only the owner of a team is allowed to add or remove members or to transfer ownership.
 The owner of a team cannot leave it without first transferring the ownership to another user.